Role models at Microsoft, Google, GE tell girls that STEM’s for them in new campaign

-The public service campaign encourages girls ages 11 to 15 to get involved in science, technology, engineering and math.
+The public-service campaign encourages girls ages 11 to 15 to get involved in science, technology, engineering and math.

 Bonnie Ross, head of Microsoft’s Halo game studio, says, “You have the power to bring new worlds to life.”
 Maya Gupta, a Google research scientist, advises, “Don’t just solve the problem, write the code.”
 And Lisa Seacat DeLuca, a distinguished engineer at IBM, suggests, “If you can imagine it, it’s possible.”

-They are among the women featured in a public service campaign, which debuted Monday, that encourages girls ages 11 to 15 to get involved in science, technology, engineering and math.
+They are among the women featured in a public-service campaign, which debuted Monday, that encourages girls ages 11 to 15 to get involved in science, technology, engineering and math.

 The “She Can STEM” campaign was put together by the Advertising Council in collaboration with General Electric, Google, IBM, Microsoft and Verizon.